-If you pull out the bully bid, you have to go big
+6. If you pull out the bully bid, you have to go big

-It works like this: When a house comes on the market, the buyers submit a massive bid in the first two days in the hopes that the seller will take that deal instead of waiting until the offer date and the submission of other bids.
+It works like this: when a house comes on the market, the buyers submit a massive bid in the first two days in the hopes that the seller will take that deal instead of waiting until the offer date and the submission of other bids.
 By offering a large initial bid, an aggravating bidding war can sometimes be avoided to the benefit of buyer and seller.
 According to Kinnear, buyers need to go big at the beginning if they want to impress the sellers:

-Prepare yourself mentally and learn as much as you can about the process
+8. Prepare yourself mentally and learn as much as you can about the process

 Getting angry or reacting negatively to the process doesn't help.
 You have to be prepared for this.
 You have to know there is going to be a bidding war, and that you might not win it.
 You have to be ready for that emotionally.

-Think of it as a 10-year commitment
+9. Think of it as a 10-year commitment

 How do you know how much to bid in a battle?
 According to Kinnear, you should be able to say you can stay in that home for at least ten years:

 We're not in a market you'd want to assume the prices are always going up.
 So far they have, but you need to be ready if there is a dip.
 Kinnear says that today's market has eaten up a lot of value and

-Waiting for the prices to come down is a big risk
+10. Waiting for the prices to come down is a big risk

 If there are many offers, as a seller I want to ask for more money.
 But most likely you might not get a second chance.
 Go with your best bid in the first round.
 Don't hold back.